WeTransfer/wt-js-sdk/README.md

 ### Add items to a transfer

 Once a transfer has been created you can then add items to it.
-If files are provided as items, they are not uploaded at this point, but `filesize` and `filename` must be provided at this point:
+If files are provided as items, they are not uploaded at this point, see next steps:

 ```javascript
 const transferItems = await apiClient.transfer.addItems(transfer.id, [{